 Before a plastic surgeon can address the issue of excess breast tissue with Gynecomastia Surgery, however, it’s important to figure out what’s causing it.
 Below, we’ll take a closer look at gyno vs chest fat and how to tell the difference.

 First, let’s define gynecomastia.

-Gynecomastia can be described as swollen male breast tissue.
+Gynecomastia can be described as swollen male chest fat.
 Reduced male hormones tend to be the most common cause of this condition (more on this later).
 However, there are other reasons it may occur as well.

 Depending on the root cause, the most common symptoms of male gynecomastia are:

 - Enlargement of the breast tissue

 - Excess chest fat

 WHAT CAUSES GYNO VS CHEST FAT?

 Gynecomastia is actually quite common in males of nearly all ages.
 However, some types of gynecomastia will go away on their own while other types will stick around, and often, only cosmetic surgery can fix the latter.

 The causes for having gynecomastia range from having a hormonal imbalance or a related illness to using illicit substances or taking certain medications.
 Below, we’ve outlined the main causes of gynecomastia in males.